 Steller sea lions, named for German botanist Georg Wilhelm Steller, are one of the largest members of the pinniped family which includes seals, sea lions and walruses.
 Females can grow up to 9 feet in length and weigh up to 1,000 pounds while males have been known to weigh in at a whopping 2,500 pounds and reach 12 feet from nose to tail.
 They are sometimes confused with California sea lions, but Stellers are much larger and have a lighter coat coloration.
 Males also lack the sagittal crest, or large bump on the top of the head, that distinguishes male California sea lions from their female counterparts.
 The fur of the Steller sea lion ranges in color from light tan to reddish brown, and they have a very broad, blunt head.
+The global Steller sea lion population is divided into an eastern and western stock at 144°W longitude, roughly the middle of the Gulf of Alaska.

 Like most large pinnipeds, Steller sea lions are polygynous, meaning each male mates with multiple females.
 They differ, however, in that females are free to move from one male’s harem to another; females are not coerced by males to remain in their rookery.
 Once a pup is born, females will leave the nest to forage offshore for fish such as cod, herring, mackerel and salmon, and squids and octopus.